oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

-The create-secrets.sh script deleted any existing secrets and sets up the secrets (in your chosen namespace.)
+The create-secrets.sh script deletes any existing secrets and sets up the secrets (in your chosen namespace.)

 - Make sure you are in the **helidon-kubernetes/base-kubernetes** directory
 - Run the following command to create the secrets: